Pretty Pea

 Cordyceps Mushroom

-Cordyceps mushroom is another adaptogen mushroom that has been used in traditional Chinese and Tibetan medicine for centuries.
+Cordyceps mushroom is another adaptogen mushroom that has been used in traditional Tibetan and TCM for centuries.

 Traditionally Cordyceps is highly regarded for its energising effects and ability to reduce fatigue whilst supporting the adrenal glands.